awsdocs/aws-iot-docs/developerguide/device-advisor-tests.md

 ## TLS<a name="device-advisor-tests-tls"></a>

-You use these tests to determine if the transport layer security protocol \(TLS\) between your devices and AWS IoT is secure\.Cipher suites
+You use these tests to determine if the transport layer security protocol \(TLS\) between your devices and AWS IoT is secure\.Happy Path

 **"TLS Connect"**
 Validates if the device under test can complete TLS handshake to AWS IoT\.
 This test doesn't validate the MQTT implementation of the client device\.